weaviate/weaviate-io/developers/weaviate/current/client-libraries/python.md

 Not every provider automatically includes a `refresh token` and an appropriate *scope* might be required that depends on your identity provider.
 The client uses *offline_access* as default scope which works with some providers.

-Without a refresh token, there is no possibility to acquire a new `access token` and the client becomes unauthenticated after expiration until a new access token is provided.
+Without a refresh token, there is no possibility to acquire a new `access token` and the client becomes unauthenticated after expiration.

 ```python
 import weaviate